Vivek-04022001/documentation/docs/deployment/caching/rulesets-and-caching-operations.md

 ### Content item view (`plone.content.itemView`)

-A public-facing view for a content item that is not a folder or container for other items.
+A public-facing view for a content item that isn't a folder or container for other items.

 ### File and image resources (`plone.resource`)